a new way to pay

 BUSINESS INTELLIGENCE REPORT

-In writing the business intelligence report, it was my responsibility to give an overview of PayPal's current POSITION in the APAC/SEA landscape as well as its growth potential.
+In writing the business intelligence report, it was my responsibility to give an overview of PayPal's current positioning in the APAC/SEA landscape as well as its growth potential.
+I constructed an outline of our research parameters, conducted market and competitor research, and arranged our findings and insights into a comprehensive report, including an overview of PayPal's business, the industry landscape, its competitors, and key business trends.